 3) People counting

-In retail settings, for example, you might use this feature to monitor the number of people entering your inventory rooms at different times of the day.
-Or, you could determine how many customers visit different aisles or areas, giving you the insight to adjust product placement for greater sales performance.
+In retail settings, for example, you might use this feature to monitor the number of people entering your inventory rooms.
+Or, you could determine how many customers visit other aisles or areas.
+This gives you the insight to adjust product placement for greater sales performance.

 4) Crowd gathering

 Crowd gathering enables you to monitor and manage crowds at your business.
-You can set a threshold to be alerted anytime crowds are getting too big or forming in areas where they shouldn’t be.
+Set a threshold to be alerted when groups get too big or form in areas where they shouldn’t be.
 For safety, this allows you to take action before a dangerous incident occurs.
-Or, for customer service, it allows you to divert resources or make on-the-fly employee adjustments to prevent customer dissatisfaction with long wait times.
+Or customer service will enable you to divert resources or make on-the-fly employee adjustments to prevent customer dissatisfaction with long wait times.

 5) Queue monitoring

-The queue monitoring feature provides this data in clear, simple terms, allowing you to make adjustments where needed to reduce wait time and serve customers more efficiently.
-In addition to showing long-term trends, this feature can also notify you when queue times exceed the thresholds you set.
+The queue monitoring feature provides data allowing you to adjust to reduce wait time and serve customers more efficiently.
+In addition to showing long-term trends, this feature can notify you when queue times exceed the thresholds you set.

 Share us On:-